mluckcuck/mluckcuck.github.io/_posts/2018-10-03-interviews.md

 So, given an unfamiliar laptop with an unfamiliar setup I was left in the room for (I think) half an hour to panic and attempt as much of it as I could.
 The results of this part of the exam were worse than before.
 My mind went quite blank when it came to the written design, and the unfamiliar laptop setup left me struggling to remember the right commands for the program.

 Fumbling into the interview section, which I'd had only about a week to prepare for, I was already on the back-foot.
 The Skyper didn't seem interested in my PhD work, and everyone seemed concerned that my poor exam result didn't bode well for future performance.
-I could tell that no one was particularly likely to give me the job; I just waited it out, answering ass best I could.
+I could tell that no one was particularly likely to give me the job; I just waited it out, answering as best I could.

 Once the interview was over, I was almost certain that I wasn't getting this job.
 The panic in the practical exam, and these two rejections in a few weeks, had left me thinking that I wasn't suited to programming or academia.